wwoast/constantina/docs/ADMIN.md

 `cgi-bin/constantina.ini` stores all operational configuration for Constantina.

  * `[paths].root` is the root of your public HTML directory where files are hosted
+ * `[authentication]` is not used yet, and should just be set to `blog`.
+ * `[themes]` defines where Constantina's themes are located
+  * Any themes you add must be listed by number, aside from the `default` entry
+  * If the default theme is set to `random`, one of the numbered options is used
+ * `[special_states]` should only be modified if new Constantina functionality is added
+ * `[miscellaneous].max_state_parameters` is the limit on search terms that will be processed.
+  * The default here is 10, so you can't process more than 10 search terms and 10 filter terms
+  * Constantina itself won't process more than 512 characters from any `QUERY_STRING`

+`cgi-bin/medusa.ini` stores configuration related to Constantina's blog functionality.

-  * The other values in this section are paths for each card type, under `[paths].root`
+ * `[paths]` values describe where each type of card is stored
   * You shouldn't need to change these
  * The `[card_counts]` section enforces the number of cards per page, per card-type
  * The `[card_spacing]` section similarly enforces the spacing on the page
  * `[card_filters]` define equivalent "card type" terms for searching